Queens Failure to Monitor and Treat Newborns Injury

 - Wrongful death.
 If as a result of a medical error your newborn baby did not survive, you may hold the negligent medical staff accountable through a wrongful death lawsuit.

 Beware that New York law has a specific time limit for filing a medical malpractice or wrongful death claim.
-If you do not file your claim within the time period, you will be forever barred from collecting damages even if your case has merit.Queens Failure to Monitor and Treat Newborn Injury Lawyer
+If you do not file your claim within the time period, you will be forever barred from collecting damages even if your case has merit.Contact the Law Offices of Stephen Bilkis & Associates

 If you suspect that your baby was injured because your doctor, nurse, or other healthcare professional failed to properly monitor and treat your newborn baby, do not hesitate to immediately contact someone with experience.
-The staff at Stephen Bilkis and Associates is experienced in successfully representing clients and families of clients who have suffered injuries due to mistakes made by medical professionals, as well as those injured in car accidents, truck accidents, construction accidents, and other types of accidents.
-Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
-We serve those injured in accidents in the following locations:
+The staff at the Law Offices of Stephen Bilkis & Associates is experienced in successfully representing clients and families of clients who have suffered injuries due to mistakes made by medical professionals, as well as those injured in car accidents, truck accidents, construction accidents, and other types of accidents.
+Contact us at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
+We represent clients in the following locations: the Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County and Westchester County.